 Over the two-year period 2017-2018, the top ten recipients of foundation funding for transgender issues and communities received 36 percent of all funding for transgender communities.

 Top Ten Grant Recipients of Funding for Transgender Communities (2017-2018)

 |8.
 Annenberg Center for Health Sciences at Eisenhower

 |9.
 Planned Parenthood Federation of America||$734,766|

 Funders have several opportunities to improve the lived experience of transgender communities:

 - Nurture transgender participation in philanthropy at all levels.
-There is a long history of transgender people giving generously, but mainstream organized philanthropy has also excluded transgender people in a number of ways.
-We have identified fewer than 10 out transgender staffers employed at foundations, and many foundations still do not include gender identity in their nondiscrimination policies.
+There is a long history of transgender people giving generously through informal networks and via institutional philanthropy, but mainstream organized philanthropy has also excluded transgender people in several ways.
+We estimate there are fewer than 60 out transgender staffers employed at foundations, and many foundations still do not include gender identity in their nondiscrimination policies.
 Foundations and other institutional funders have an opportunity to improve their own inclusiveness of transgender communities, and to develop programs that build a pipeline of transgender leaders in philanthropy.
 There is potential to increase engagement of transgender and allied donors in supporting trans communities, through projects such as giving circles and donor convenings.

 - Support efforts to improve data collection on gender identity.
 Many federal programs and major surveys do not collect data on gender identity.
 This lack of data has made it challenging to identify and fully understand the unique needs of transgender communities.
 Funders have an opportunity to support researchers and data collection agencies to integrate gender identity into ongoing data collection efforts.
 The philanthropic sector also has the potential to improve its own data collection on transgender communities by including questions about gender identity in assessments of board and staff diversity, and in data on populations served by grantees.